Best Gözleme in Istanbul: 7 Excellent Gözleme Restaurants

 Portions run small on purpose, to prevent food waste, and the house custom is that you do not leave before you are full.
 Just ask for another plate.

 Pets are welcome; ask the staff for a bowl.
-Solo travelers do well here too, because you can watch the Turkish teyzes (aunties) roll out the gözleme dough by hand.
-The whole room feels like a storybook cottage, which children tend to love.
+Solo travelers do well here too, because you can watch the Turkish teyzes (aunties) roll out the gözleme dough by hand, and children tend to love the room.
+The house started in Çeşme in 1992 and has grown into a small chain, with three branches around Nişantaşı plus outposts in London, Dubai, and Marbella.
 For more places in the neighborhood, our Nişantaşı restaurant guide covers the area.

 4. Türkmen Cafe

-From the street it is a small, unassuming cafe squeezed between office buildings, which is exactly why it stays a local favorite.
-Step inside and the staff are warm and the menus are colorful.
+From the street it is a small, unassuming cafe squeezed between the office towers of 4.
+Levent, just behind the Istanbul Sapphire skyscraper on the Kağıthane side, which is exactly why it stays a local favorite.
+It has fed the surrounding office crowd since the early 2000s, and the mantı and gözleme are rolled by hand where you can watch.

 5. Gözlemece

-Find your way through the picturesque, narrow streets a short stroll from Dolmabahçe Palace and you reach Gözlemece, a humble shop that stays remarkably cheap given the tourist landmark next door.
-The menu is wide, and the kitchen will put more than one filling into a single gözleme, which most places will not do.
+Walk fifteen to twenty minutes inland from Dolmabahçe Palace into the Beşiktaş backstreets and you reach Gözlemece, which now goes by Cafe de Gözlemece.
+Prices stay low, the menu is wide, and the kitchen will put more than one filling into a single gözleme, which most places will not do.

 6. Mola Gözleme Evi

-Mola sits out of the way, built in a classical Turkish-village style that lands somewhere between forest lodge and fairy-tale cottage.
-The name translates to Stopover Gözleme House, and a stopover is what it feels like: a rest for people who like to daydream.
+Mola sits at the entrance to Üvezli village on the Şile road, well over an hour’s drive from the center on the Asian side, built in a classical Turkish-village style closer to forest lodge than city restaurant.
+The name translates to Stopover Gözleme House, and a stopover is what it feels like.

 7. Çınaraltı Mantı & Gözleme

-Ağva is a small settlement on the edge of Istanbul, with a coastline, a creek, and woodlands pretty enough that Turkish TV series film there.
+Ağva is a small settlement on the far edge of Istanbul, about a two-hour drive from the center, with a coastline, a creek, and woodlands pretty enough that Turkish TV series film there.
 People come for the romantic boat trips.
 They should also come for Çınaraltı, where the menu lists nearly 50 types of handmade gözleme: eggplant, spinach, pastrami, Nutella, mushroom, cheddar, and potato, plus the more unusual pumpkin and walnut.

 The room keeps the rustic theme honest.
 If it were not for the occasional Turkish evil eye hanging in a corner, you could mistake the place for the Italian countryside.
 Mantı shares the sign out front, and if that half of the menu calls to you, start with our guide to the best mantı in Istanbul.
 On the way out, the fresh, homemade jams and pickles make sweet souvenirs.